-The state of Alaska requires all angler’s to purchase an Alaskan Fishing License: http://www.adfg.alaska.gov/index.cfm?adfg=license.main They have different options for licenses which include a 1 day, 3 day, 7 day, 14 day and year long for Non residents and also have options for Residents.
-These licenses are sold online at the above site or you can purchase one in our office in Seward before your fishing trip.
+The state of Alaska requires all angler’s to purchase an Alaskan Fishing License, which you can find here: http://www.adfg.alaska.gov/index.cfm?adfg=license.main They have different options for licenses which include a 1 day, 3 day, 7 day, 14 day and year long for non-residents and also have options for residents.
+These licenses are sold online or you can purchase one in our office in Seward before your charter fishing trip begins.

 WHAT HAPPENS IF THE WEATHER IS BAD?

-Alaska has a very diverse range of weather and although we wish for each of our customers to experience that perfect Alaskan Fishing day, it’s not always the case.
-Ultimately it is up to the captain of each vessel to call the trip depending on the weather.
-That being said, expect some waves and rain on your fishing trip to encourage you to take the precautions necessary to bare the weather.
-Dramamine/sea sickness medicine is recommended, ginger pills or chew work great too.
+Alaska has a very diverse range of weather, and although we wish for each of our customers to experience that perfect Alaskan fishing day, that can't always be the case.
+Ultimately, it is up to the captain of each vessel to call the trip depending on the weather.
+That being said, expect some waves and rain on your fishing trip to encourage you to take the precautions necessary to handle the weather.
+Dramamine or sea sickness medicine is recommended, ginger pills or chew work great as well.
 If the weather is too foul to leave in the morning you will be refunded for the trip.

 ARE THERE BATHROOMs ON THE BOAT?